melchijude/FINOVA/README.md

-# Finova — Diagnose.
-Prescribe.
-Transform.
+# Finova — Your Finance Doctor.

 > **Your Financial Doctor** — An LLM-powered agentic system that analyzes financial behavior and prescribes personalized resources to transform your financial health.